k3tchup/google_drive_sync/readme.md

 [x] multi-thread for uploads

+[ ] for uploading changes, need to compare modified times before changing the remote files

 [ ] change all silly while loops to queues and multi-thread that stuff

 [ ] progress estimates for large downloads and uploads (both large by size and by number of files)